Aref-Akminasi/aws-developer-associate/Lambda.md

 - Use AWS-provided Base Images
 - **Use Multi-Stage Builds:** Create smaller, more efficient images by only including necessary artifacts in the final image.
-- **Build from stable to frequently changing:** make your most frequently occuring changes as late in your Dockerfile as possible
+- **Build from stable to frequently changing in your docker file:** make your most frequently occuring changes as late in your Docker file as possible
 - **Use a single repository for Functions with Large Layers:** ECR compares each layer of a container image when it is pushed to avoid uploading and storing duplicates

 ## Lambda - Function URL